February 28, 2020

 Williams is handsomely creepy as an unassuming, polite independent gardener.
 His living quarters add a visual to his pathetic existence—a small, run-down house in a rural neighborhood overlooking the distant City of Angels.
 Few would peg him as a serial killer, but his guilt is no surprise to the moviegoer from the opening scene.
 He returns exhausted with the startling realization of what he has done, yet a gentle grin emerges for its success.
 And he is compelled to do it all over again.
 On his belt hangs a leather sheath containing garden shears.
 He gives a literal meaning to the term, “backstabber.”
 Each month another blonde female is found with the killer's same modus operandi.
 The emotionally scarred paranoiac kills, according to a police psychiatrist, in retribution for his unfaithful, equally blonde wife.
 I can understand his anger over his wife’s infidelity, but to become a serial killer because of this suggests his psychological issues may have been simmering since childhood.

 Some effective camera work is revealed through a shaky “hand-held” effect as it follows Williams wandering the streets at night, looking for his next “wife” to kill in a seedy part of town.
-Dressed in the only suit that comes with a pair of garden shears, he connects with his next victim, Angela Stevens, in Sears.
+Dressed in the only suit equipped with a pair of garden shears, he connects with his next victim, Angela Stevens, in Sears Roebuck.
 No...in a bar.
 With the same possible outcome after arranging a blind date through social media, she instantly cozies up in her car with him for a night she will not remember.
 The following morning Williams exits the car, appearing almost sick to his stomach.
 Two motorcycle cops spot the car parked illegally under a freeway overpass and investigate.
 In a panic, Williams gets back to the car with the officer asking what is wrong with “that dead lady.”
 He is asked to get out of the car but the officer gets clobbered.
-Williams takes his gun and later wounds the other officer in pursuit, dumping the revolver beside an overpass.
+Williams takes his gun and later wounds the other officer in pursuit, dumping the revolver beside the highway.
 Williams has played his hand at this point and it is only about thirty minutes into the film.

 After jumping off the back of a delivery truck, not too inconspicuously he sprints on foot between rows of commercial loading docks, knocking over crates and dodging trucks.
 Mostly shot from an elevated position, Gilbert’s score is especially effective with a jazzy solo piano frantically playing as Williams tries to create distance from the freeway.
 I have always been impressed with actors of this period who are scripted to run at full speed in slick-soled leather dress shoes on concrete.
 Of course, unless you were playing a sport, it is what every man wore.

 Williams purchased the sharpest shears in Orange County from a local greenhouse.
 The owner's daughter, co-star Meg Randall, is temporarily helping her father's business.
-“Creepy McWilliams” cannot help but stare.
-She has blonde hair.
+“Creepy McWilliams” cannot help but stare...she has blonde hair.
 Randall becomes his next potential victim.
 The ending frustratingly and implausibly drags on, nearly ruining the intelligence of the film prior to this point.
 In addition, his final attempted murder of Randall goes against the serial killer’s pattern that was established earlier.
-Nevertheless, Binns and his partner, Harlan Warde, arrive to find only a little neighbor girl standing by Williams' house.
+Nevertheless, Binns and his partner arrive to find only a little neighbor girl standing by Williams' house.
 It is apparent Binns does not have children of his own as he attempts to bribe her with clichéd child communication.
 He even offers her a stick of gum, which she smartly declines.
 It is a little awkward.
 The reason for the interaction at all is simply for the girl to glance in the direction of Williams crouching outdoors behind a discarded bookshelf, slightly off the property, with Randall.
 This also explains why Randall has not yet kicked Williams and let out a scream prior to that glance.
 Perhaps hoping Williams would make a move, Binns and his partner start to drive away.
 Randall finally breaks free and yells for help.
 As Williams begins to apply his shears, they are no match for six bullets.
 He was such a nice young man.
 Viewers only care about his fate so the film ends instantly, focused on Williams’ dormant face.

 Note: This United Artists release is recommended, yet certainly not perfect.
 An unscripted filmed section, with voice-over only, is pretty ridiculous as Williams’ unsolved crimes become so famously exciting, that people are confessing left and right for the notoriety.
 Among others volunteering for incarceration is an elderly woman crocheting in the police department then a man on the street pleading to be arrested.
 Perhaps an attempt for laughs but it certainly has no relevance in the film.
 Humor is redeemed during a scene in the police lab.
 Byron Kane, playing a dry-witted police chemist, pours a white powder and then a dark liquid into a large Retort flask.
 He offers some to a detective who drinks it without hesitation.
-Kane, in a bit of lab humor, makes coffee in a lab beaker.
+Kane, in a bit of lab humor, makes coffee in his lab beaker.

 No comments: